dbgrande/Grande/README.md

 A 31-TET microtonal quantizer with Equi-likely mode.

+- **New:** The two small unmarked buttons at the top of the note selection column are "Set All" and "Clear All".

 - Same features as **Quant** (above), except no external scale input, and 31 buttons.